CNLouisLiu/LViewLoL/README.md

   2. Performant ingame overlays/menus using a combination of directx, direct composition and dear imgui
   3. Static game data available at runtime.
 Data is unpacked directly from the game files.
 Taken from https://www.communitydragon.org/ .
   4. Undetectability.
 Since LView reads the game state externally the ban probability is close to 0.
 Currently since the start of the development there is no recorded case of a ban.
+  5. A rich set of premade scripts.
+There are a lot of already implemented and tested gameplay scripts by default in LView and more are to come.
+Some of these scripts: orbwalker, spell tracker, champion tracker, map awareness, minimap drawings, skillshot drawings... etc

 ### Building